CheckoutFinland/checkout-finland-for-woocommerce/README.md

 ### Via Composer

 1. If you have Composer installed:
-    - You can use the command line to install the plugin
+- You can use the command line to install the plugin:

 ```
 $ composer require op-merchant-services/op-payment-service-for-woocommerce
 ```
 - Or you can add the following json to your `composer.json` file:

 ```json
 {